Why a Gmail Read Receipt Is Actually The Worst (And What to Use Instead)

 It’s not an ideal system.
 But it’s also not your only option.

-Enter – email tracking.
-Accessible as a gmail extension, it’s the quickest, easiest way to see when your emails are being opened.
+Accessible as a Gmail extension, it’s the quickest, easiest way to see when your emails are being opened.

 1. Your Recipient Has the Same Experience as with Any Other Email

-A gmail read receipt, on the other hand, puts the control in their hands — and asks them to do something for you.
+A Gmail read receipt requires action from your recipient.
+It puts the control in their hands and asks them to do something for you.

 Here’s why that’s a problem: